A complete UK mobile phone guide, including how to get a UK SIM card, UK mobile phone number, UK prepaid SIM card, or unlock a phone in the UK.

 - Bank details

-The largest and most reputable companies run credit checks, and if you do not have credit history in the UK, you may be refused.
+The largest and most reputable companies run credit checks.
+If you don’t have credit history in the UK, you may be refused.
 It is often the case that when expats first arrive in the UK, they purchase pay-as-you-go credits then switch to UK mobile plans under contract deals once they have built up a credit rating.

 Alternatively, you can purchase top-up card vouchers from news agents, most convenience stores, supermarkets and mobile phone shops.
 To do this, purchase a voucher for GBP 10 or GBP 20 and scratch off the silver foil to unveil the number.

 You then have to dial the number on the back of the top-up card into your phone.
 You would have to phone the British mobile phone company you are using on the number provided on the card your UK SIM was fixed to.
 So don’t throw the credit card-sized SIM holder away when you purchase your UK SIM.

 Some service providers give you a top-up number on the receipt rather than a card.
 In these instances, the shop you purchase the top-up from will ask for your phone number and dial in the credits for you.
 You will then receive a text message informing you the credits have been added to your account.

 If a UK prepaid SIM card is not compatible with your existing phone and you cannot unlock your international phone, you will need to purchase a UK mobile phone.
 This involves paying the full price for the phone together with credits to make calls and send text messages.

 Credits purchased on a prepaid UK SIM card carry over from one month to the next, even if you do not use them.
 But if your UK SIM card is inactive for six months, the number is deactivated and you lose any credit on the phone.

 UK mobile companies are highly competitive and always have several UK SIM card deals on offer at any one time.
 The best deal for you depends on your budget and how much you are likely to use your phone.